Waning Gibbous on

 Moon before descending node

-12 days after ascending node on 5 April 2003 at 21:41 in ♉ Taurus.
-The Moon is located north of the ecliptic over the following day, until the lunar orbit crosses from North to South in descending node on 19 April 2003 at 00:24 in ♐ Sagittarius.
+12 days after ascending node on 5 April 2003 at 21:41 in ♉ Taurus the Moon is positioned north of the ecliptic over the following day until the lunar crosses the ecliptic again from North to South in descending node on 19 April 2003 at 00:24 in ♐ Sagittarius.

 Moon before southern standstill

-9 days since the previous standstill on 9 April 2003 at 03:25 in ♋ Cancer when the Moon has reached North declination of ∠26.383°, the lunar orbit is extending southward over the next 3 days to face maximum declination of ∠-26.442° at the point of next southern standstill on 21 April 2003 at 17:59 in ♑ Capricorn.
+9 days since the last northern standstill on 9 April 2003 at 03:25 in ♋ Cancer when the Moon has reached North declination of ∠26.383° the lunar orbit is extending southward over the next 3 days to face maximum declination of ∠-26.442° at the point of next southern standstill on 21 April 2003 at 17:59 in ♑ Capricorn.

 Syzygy in 13 days